hamdivazim/usefulib/CONTRIBUTING.md

     return string[::-1]
 ```
+When you have added your usefulib, remember to add it to the list of [all usefulibs](https://github.com/hamdivazim/usefulib/blob/main/ALLFUNCTIONS.md).

 ## Writing tests
 Now that you've written your usefulib, you should test it!
 For this, naviagte to `tests.py` in the same directory. **Note:** this requires that you know how to write good unit tests in Python using `unittest`.
 If you don't know how to, watch this [awesome tutorial](https://www.youtube.com/watch?v=6tNS--WetLI) by Corey Schafer!